 Is Unconscious Bias Hurting your Organization?

-How Unconscious Bias Impacts the Work Environment
+How Unconscious Bias Impacts Onboarding and Advancement

 - Promotions – someone underqualified may receive a promotion rather than a more qualified candidate simply because you perceive them as more likeable or trustworthy due to your unconscious biases